project-oak/oak/docs/concepts.md

 The available pseudo-Nodes are:

-- **gRPC server pseudo-node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
+- **gRPC server pseudo-Node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
 The Oak Runtime automatically creates a gRPC server pseudo-Node at Application start-of-day (and so gRPC server pseudo-Nodes cannot be created with `node_create()`).